Independence-class littoral combat ship

 Despite initial plans to only build ships of the winner out of the two competing Independence or Freedom classes, in 2010 the Navy announced plans to order up to ten additional ships of each class, for a total 12 ships per class.
 In March 2016 the Navy announced their intention to order an additional two ships, increasing the order to 13 ships of each class.

 It was announced in early September 2016 that the first four vessels of the LCS program would be used as test ships rather than being deployed with the fleet.
-This includes lead ship Independence and Coronado.
-As of May 2019, nine ships have been commissioned.
+This included lead ship Independence and Coronado.
+As of May 2019, nine ships had been commissioned.
 In February 2020 it was announced that the Navy plans to retire the first four LCS ships.
-On 20 June 2020, the US Navy announced that all four would be taken out of commission in March 2021, and will be placed in inactive reserve, because it would be too expensive to upgrade them to match the later ships in the class.
+On 20 June 2020, the US Navy announced that all four would be taken out of commission in March 2021, and placed in inactive reserve, because it would be too expensive to upgrade them to match the later ships in the class.

 Planning and construction

 Planning for a class of smaller, agile, multipurpose warships to operate in the littoral zone began in the early 2000s.
 In July 2003, a proposal by General Dynamics (partnering with Austal USA, the American subsidiary of Australian shipbuilder Austal) was approved by the Navy, with a contract for two vessels.
 These would then be compared to two ships built by Lockheed Martin to determine which design would be taken up by the Navy for a production run of up to 55 ships.

 The first ship, Independence was laid down at the Austal USA shipyard in Mobile, Alabama, on 19 January 2006.
 The planned second ship was cancelled in November 2007, but reordered in May 2009, and laid down in December of that year as Coronado, shortly before Independence was launched.

 The development and construction of Independence as of June 2009 was running at more than 3 times budget.
-The total projected cost for the ship is $704 million.
+The total projected cost for the ship was $704 million.
 The Navy had originally projected the cost at $220 million.
 Independence began builder's trials in July 2009, three days behind schedule because of maintenance issues.
 A leak in the port gas turbine saw the order of trials altered, but builder's and acceptance trials were completed by November, and although her first INSURV inspection revealed 2,080 deficiencies, these were rectified in time for the ship to be handed over to the Navy in mid-December, and commissioned in mid-January 2010.

 Navy leaders said that the fixed price competition offered the Austal design an equal shot, in spite of its excess size, cost and limited service.
 After much inconsistency on how testing and orders were to proceed, in November 2010, the Navy asked that Congress approve ten of each of the Independence and Freedom classes.